LordAshes/TaleSpire-StatesPlugin/README.md

 This unofficial TaleSpire plugin is for adding lines of text above a mini to provide visible information such a mini states (e.g. poisoned, frozen, etc).

+Thanks to @AlbrechtWM for the latest States Plugin updates.

 ![Preview](https://i.imgur.com/TO8Cvjx.png)

 ## Change Log

-2.2.0: Improved text positioning and orientation 2.2.0: Uses FileAccessPlugin for icons and colorization file access
+2.2.0: Improved text positioning and orientation

+2.2.0: Uses FileAccessPlugin for icons and colorization file access

 2.1.0: Added access to states from the mini radial menu.
 Select Info in the main menu and then states.